 - If you're lipstick shopping and tell a salesperson "PLEASE don't put me in an orange lipstick.
 Everything turns orange on me!" then you're probably a Cool.
 You lean toward mauves, berry shades and blue-based pinks and feel most like yourself in them.
 Often people with cool undertones have cool blue eyes or darker brown eyes.

 - Warm people are prone to saying things like "I LOVE corals!"
 If you have ever said this out loud, you know you CAN do a coral and look amazing.
-You're probably also into brick reds, bronze shades and warm nudes.
+You're probably also into brick reds, bronze shades and nude shades.
 People with warm undertones tend to have warm eye colors (warm green, warm brown, golden hazel).

 - If you often say "I have no idea what looks good on me" or you come up to a counter searching for that "perfect pink" (without too much purple or orange), you're probably seeking Neutrals.
 Which means you'll also usually be excited about a true red and sheer colors that don't make too warm or cool of a statement.
 People with neutral undertones tend to have eyes that are green, hazel blue/green or hazel brown/green.